RNA Tie Club

 The RNA Tie Club was an informal scientific club, meant partly to be humorous, of select scientists who were interested in how proteins were synthesised from genes, specifically the genetic code.
 It was created by George Gamow upon a suggestion by James Watson in 1954 when the relationship between nucleic acids and amino acids in genetic information was unknown.
 The club consisted of 20 full members, each representing an amino acid, and four honorary members, representing the four nucleotides.
 The function of the club members was to think up possible solutions and share with the other members.

 The first important document of the RNA Tie Club was Francis Crick's adaptor hypothesis in 1955.
 Experimental work on the hypothesis led to the discovery of transfer RNA, a molecule that carries the key to genetic code.
 Most of the theoretical groundwork and preliminary experiments on the genetic code were done by the club members within a decade.
-However, the specific code was discovered by Marshall Nirenberg, a non-member, who received Nobel Prize in Physiology or Medicine in 1968 for the discovery.
+However, the specific code was discovered by Marshall Nirenberg, a non-member, who received the Nobel Prize in Physiology or Medicine in 1968 for the discovery.